-(d) Heritage Trees:
+(f) Heritage Trees:

-- (1) Tree species listed in Preferred Plant List in the B Technical Manual with a 24 caliper inch circumference or greater measured DBH. - (2) Heritage trees must be preserved, protected, and integrated in the Development of the property. - (3) Proposed Removal of healthy heritage trees must be submitted for approval to the DRC. - (4) Granted Removal of heritage trees shall be replaced by planting trees from the Preferred Plant List in the B Technical Manual, on the property equal to the total caliper inches removed, measured at 12 inches in height from the ground. - (5) Alternative compliance may be submitted to the DRC for approval or a fee in lieu shall be paid if the Site can not meet the Standards of this section.
-See the City Fee Schedule for tree replacement cost.
+- (1) Tree species listed in the Plant List in the B Technical Manual (with the exception of the invasive plants listed) with a 24 caliper inch circumference or greater measured DBH. - (2) Heritage trees must be preserved, protected, and integrated in the Development of the property. - (3) Proposed Removal of healthy heritage trees must be submitted for approval to the DRC. - (4) Granted Removal of protected trees shall be replaced by planting trees from the Plant List in the B Technical Manual, (with the exception of the invasive plants listed) on the property equal to the total caliper inches removed, measured at 12 inches in height from the ground.